apache/airflow/docs/apache-airflow-providers-http/connections/http.rst

     Specify the password for the http service you would like to connect too.

 Host (optional)
-    Specify the entire url or just the base of the url for the service.
+    Specify the entire url or the base of the url for the service.

 Port (optional)
     Specify a port number if applicable.

-schema (optional)
+Schema (optional)
     Specify the service type etc: http/https.

 Extra (optional)